*See the end of this blog for a copyediting checklist

 What you represent to your customers

-Having a consistent message across all of your marketing channels helps you to build your brand and your trustworthiness in the eyes of your audience.
-If you’re messaging seems chaotic or lacks a distinguishable goal, your audience will notice.
+Having a consistent message across all of your marketing channels helps you build your brand and trustworthiness in your audience’s eyes.
+Your audience will notice if your messaging seems chaotic or lacks a distinguishable goal.

 7. Bonus: How is your title?

-Hubspot has a great guide on how to create a title your readers can’t resist.
+Hubspot has a great guide on creating a title your readers can’t resist.

 - Start with a working title.
 It should give your audience an idea of what they are about to read and why they should read it.

 - Focus on the “whos,” not the “whys.”
 Want to intrigue your audience?
 Focus on the “who” in your title.
-Headlines including the word “who” generated a 22% higher Click-thru rate (CTR) than headlines without it.
+Headlines including the word “who” generated a 22% higher Click-thru rate (CTR) than headlines without.

 - Make the value clear.
 Why should people click on your headline?
 What’s in it for them?

 Should You Invest in Hiring a Professional Copyeditor?

 As you can see, copyediting means focusing on both the small details and the big picture of your written work.
 A copyeditor’s job is not just to check grammar and spelling.
 They must ensure that every element of your story is consistent, cohesive, and complete.
 If all of these steps have your head spinning, then it’s time to think about hiring a professional copyeditor.